 I’ve witnessed and know people who have moved from a racist worldview to one that is inclusive, egalitarian, and loving.

-Join us on this new phase of our journey.
-My hope is that you, readers and subscribers of OHF Weekly, find answers to your questions which will lead you to better understanding, more questions, and ultimately that you will be equipped with the knowledge, grace, and love to reject racism in all its forms and advocate for full equality within our human family . . . because we’re more alike, my friends, than we are unalike.
+Join us on our journey.
+My hope is that you, readers and subscribers of OHF Weekly, find answers to your questions which will lead you to better understanding and more questions, and ultimately that you will be equipped with the knowledge, grace, and love to reject racism in all its forms and advocate for full racial equity within our human family . . . because we are more alike, my friends, than we are unalike.

-You can find us online at Instagram and Twitter.
+You can find us online at Facebook, Mastodon, and Instagram.

 Love one another.